Super Netball Leading Goalscorer Award

-The Super Netball Leading Goalscorer Award is an annual Super Netball award given to the player that scores the most goals in the Super Netball regular season (not including finals matches).
-The current holder of the award is Jhaniele Fowler-Nembhard, who has led the competition in scoring for the past eight seasons.
+The Super Netball Leading Goalscorer Award is an annual Super Netball award given to the player that scores the most points in the Super Netball home and away season (i.e. not including finals).
+This award includes both 1-point goals and 2-point super shots.

+The current holder of the award is Elmeré van der Berg who won the award in her debut season.